philbowles/h4plugins/docs/eq.md

 ![H4P Logo](/assets/DiagLogo.jpg)

-# H4P_EmitHeap
+# H4P_EmitQ

-## Shortname heap
+## Shortname evtq

-Emits `H4P_EVENT_HEAP` events at a user-defined frequency.
-The event message contains the string representation of the amount of free heap space.
+Emits `H4P_EVENT_Q` events at a user-defined frequency.
+The event message contains the string representation of the size of the H4 task Queue.

 For information on how to use this plugin, see [Event Listeners, Event Emitters and logging](events.md)